 General Policy Statement:

-[[CUname]] (Credit Union) offers credit life, credit disability, debt protection, guaranteed asset protection (GAP) and collateral protection insurance to borrowers in certain circumstances.
+[[CUname]] (Credit Union) offers credit life, credit disability, debt protection, and guaranteed asset protection (GAP) insurance to borrowers in certain circumstances.
 The option of purchasing credit life or disability insurance will be offered to every eligible member.
 The purchase of credit life and credit disability insurance is at the member's discretion.
 Under no circumstance will the Credit Union refuse to extend credit or terminate an account because credit life or disability insurance is not available on the basis of the applicant's age.

-Add on products are optimal and do not affect the consumers application for credit or the terms of any credit agreement required to obtain a loan.
+Add on products are optional and do not affect the consumer’s application for credit or the terms of any credit agreement required to obtain a loan.
 There are eligibility requirements, therefore conditions and exclusions may apply.

 CREDIT LIFE.
-Members may purchase credit life insurance for all loans except those secured by real estate.
+Members may purchase credit life insurance on all loan types for which the credit union offers coverage.
+There is a prohibition on financing premiums or fees for credit insurance in connection with a consumer credit transaction secured by a dwelling (including a home equity line of credit).
+The prohibition does not apply to credit insurance for which premiums or fees are calculated and paid in full on a monthly basis.
 Credit life insurance provides insured borrowers with life insurance that pays off the balance of the loan in the event of death.

 Eligibility.
 Eligible members must be primary borrowers under the age of [[7140-1]].
 Coverage will discontinue when the insured reaches age [[7140-2]].